-This satire on Fukushima is hilarious down to the slight social nuances, such as Ichikawa Mikako playing Ogashira Hiromi, an otherwise quite direct nerd who prefaces the statement of a simple and relevant fact in a formal meeting with the polite phrase “Okotoba desu ga...”, which is essentially an apology for ever speaking: “Alas, these are words”.
-The satire leads into the decision to place the focus on government officials.
+This satire on Fukushima is hilarious down to the slight social nuances, such as Ichikawa Mikako playing Ogashira Hiromi, an otherwise quite direct nerd who prefaces the statement of a simple and relevant fact in a formal meeting with the polite phrase “Okotoba desu ga”, which, though idiomatically appropriate, is almost an apology for ever speaking: “You have spoken, and yet”.
+The decision to make a satire led into the decision to place government officials in the spotlight throughout the film.
 Ogashira, the Deputy Director of the Nature Conservation Bureau, never gets near Godzilla but pitches in as much as anyone else.
-Bizarrely, this is where the focus stays.
-Anno and Higuchi do include some cool special effects, but there is much less of the rubber-suited tokusatsu aesthetic and urban destruction than I expected from them, and no action heroes at all.
+Anno and Higuchi do include some cool special effects, but there is much less of the rubber-suited tokusatsu aesthetic and urban destruction than I expected from them after the pilot project “Giant God Warrior Appears in Tokyo” (2012), and no action heroes at all.
 Similarly, Godzilla’s strongest attack is more tragic than it is horrific.

-Instead of action, horror or personal heroics, the theme is national rejuvenation through overwork, chiefly within the famously labyrinthine, non-partisan civil-service bureaucracy, which looks about the same here as in The Japanese: A Cultural Portrait (1978).
+Instead of action, horror or personal heroics, the theme is national rejuvenation through overwork, chiefly within the famously labyrinthine, non-partisan, non-majoritarian civil-service bureaucracy, which looks about the same here as in The Japanese: A Cultural Portrait (1978).
 Even the JSDF pilots scramble by rota, making a point of not calling for volunteers.
-Some theorize that rogue zoology professor Maki meant for Godzilla to be a test of Japan’s spirit, supposedly calcified in this bureaucracy.
+Some theorize that rogue zoology professor Maki meant for Godzilla to be a test of Japan’s spirit, supposedly calcified in this bureaucracy; cf. Mobile Police Patlabor: The Movie (1989).
 Nobody openly theorizes that Maki is Godzilla: It would be quite a coincidence for him to disappear in Tokyo Bay shortly before Godzilla appears and the consumed nuclear waste is discovered, and for the final shot of the frozen tail to reveal such humanoid-looking creatures.
 Indeed, the decision to converge on Godzilla’s classic form makes intradiegetic sense only if the humanoid traits come from an actual human.
 Maki being Godzilla would also explain why it goes to Tokyo.
 Anno probably meant for it to be true that Godzilla changes its own biology on the fly, but this neither makes sense on its own nor does it explain the Tyrannosaurus arms, unless Maki’s in there somehow, guiding that evolution.

 I would have preferred internally coherent science fiction with a more believeable Patterson and without a couple of the bureaucratic scenes, but the franchise is long since fundamentally broken and can hardly be rescued by realism.
 Anno and Higuchi’s weird artistry keeps it fresh.
 There’s an early shot where they toy with the camera, they make a visual symphony out of copiers rolling into position for a task force’s new office, the music’s an eclectic mix of NGE-like Shirō Sagisu tunes and tributes to the 1950s original, Godzilla’s first form looks wonderfully goofy and bizarre, the military hardware is fetishized, and the superimposed captions go deep.
 It is as it should be.
 In fact, even the bureaucratic focus aged well: The film describes not only Fukushima but also Japan’s disastrous response to the Diamond Princess in the 2020 COVID-19 pandemic.